Every month we take a deep dive into a specific disability condition. Here’s everything you need to know about degenerative disc disease:

 What is the SSA looking for?

 - At least 12 months of clinical records on your condition.

-- Physician treatment notes indicating DDD, lumbar problems, spinal stenosis, or degenerative joint disease (DJD).
+- Physician treatment notes indicating DDD, lumbar problems, chronic pain, spinal stenosis, disc herniation, or degenerative joint disease (DJD).

 - Objective evidence of disc deterioration (i.e., x-rays, CAT scans, MRI studies).

 - Any positive clinical evidence of nerve root compression (i.e., a positive straight-leg test).